Whether you were injured by a car accident,

 Doing so is important for several reasons.
 First, it makes it easier for us to calculate the case’s value.
 Economic damages come with financial values attached, meaning we can use your bills, receipts, invoices, and other documents to add them up.
 Meanwhile, non-economic damages require the use of formulas or other methods to assign value to them.

-Second, North Carolina has a statutory cap on the amount of non-economic damages you can collect in medical malpractice cases under G.S. § 90-21.19.
-This will affect how we calculate the value of your potential settlement or award.
+Second, North Carolina has a statutory cap on the amount of non-economic damages you can collect in medical malpractice cases, under G.S. § 90-21.19.
+This will affect how we calculate the value of your potential settlement or award if your injuries or advancing illness occurred because of a medical professional’s negligence.
+This cap does not apply to other types of claims, including pool injuries or car wrecks.

 Our Team Must Prove Negligence in Your Spindale Injury Case

-The outcome of your Spindale personal injury case will essentially rest on our lawyer’s ability to prove that the party responsible for your injuries acted negligently.
-North Carolina is a contributory negligence state, which means you cannot be at fault in the accident if you want to recover compensation from the other party for your injuries.
+The outcome of your Rutherford County, N.C., personal injury case will essentially rest on our lawyer’s ability to prove that the party responsible for your injuries acted negligently.
+North Carolina is a contributory negligence state, which means you cannot be at fault in the accident case if you want to recover compensation from the other party for your injuries.

 To get you the compensation you need, our legal team must establish: